- You need GCC 3.4 or later to compile the s390 port.

 facilities as the machine for which the client program was compiled.

 This is convenient.
-The JIT compiler will translate the client instructions
+If possible, the JIT compiler will translate the

 This means, though, that probing for hardware facilities by issuing